 Membership requirements

-- Allow sharing decisions to be guided by the organization’s Catholic beliefs
+- Sharing decisions are guided by the organization’s Christian/Catholic beliefs

-- Agree to the Solidarity statement of beliefs
+- Agree to Solidarity’s Statement of Shared Beliefs

 Pros